RuralAnemone/the-quotebook/README.md

 >
 > whats that - rachel
 >
-> I though that was a person who smoked weed and wore a dobby hat.
+> I though that was a person who smoked weed and wore a dobby hat. - Rachel

 \- Having to count beans for a lab
 ---
+>i'm so white that all sunlight reflects off of me and blinds everyone who looks at me - Isaiah

+\- Found this old quote from who knows when